Peter Baker - Board Vice Chair

 Clinical Social Worker and Retired Assistant Professor of Social Work

-Frank Brooks has been active in social justice change efforts in Maine for several decades (longevity matters!), including legislative advocacy for sexual and gender minorities.
+Frank has been active in social justice change efforts in Maine for several decades (longevity matters!), including legislative advocacy for sexual and gender minorities.
 This activism informed his teaching of social welfare policy and practice courses when he taught in both the USM Social Work program 1993-2003 and the UNE School of Social Work MSW program from 2104-2021.
 He developed and taught courses on social work practice with LGBTQIA individuals as well as gerontological social work practice.
 Frank retired from teaching in 2021.
 His clinical social work practice focused on human sexuality issues, especially sexual orientation, and gender identity.
-He continues to provide consultation part-time.
+Frank continues to provide consultation part-time.

 Sara Forgione